quarkus-for-spring-developers/examples/chapter-5/chapter-5-quarkus-cloud-events/README.md

 The [func CLI](https://github.com/boson-project/func) is a new open source client library and command-line interface tool for the development of platform-agnostic functions on any Kubernetes cluster.
 Install the [func tool](https://github.com/boson-project/func/blob/main/docs/installing_cli.md) on your OS (e.g. Linux, macOS, and Windows).
 Then make sure to log in to a Kubernetes cluster where you need to deploy the function.

-This command will build and deploy the function into cluster.

 It's recommended to set `FUNC_REGISTRY` environment variable.
 ```shell script
 # replace ~/.bashrc by your shell rc file